abhidahal/Clock-Counter/README.md

 # Clock Counter

-flip clock clounter using javascript
+<h2>flip clock clounter using javascript.

+this is not complete.</h2>

 <h5>ps. if this is samrat